 Step 1 – Meet them where they’re at

 Play a note that you believe should be in the mid-lower part of their vocal range.
 If they cannot sing the pitch you play, find the pitch they are singing.
 This should be simple: they are singing a note on the piano.
-Whatever note they are singing, you play it and have them repeat it a few times.
+Whatever note they are singing, you play it and have them repeat it a few times; as a result, you have matched their pitch.
 We can call this their “home” pitch.

 Step 2 – Have them feel their support